 Half of the items found in IT’S VINTAGE are handpicked by Fed in flea-markets and vintage stores abroad and brought back to Manila in his personal luggage.
 Everything in and about the store has a particular flair that comes with his curation, with statement racer jackets, band t-shirts, colorful button-downs, jewelry from Souvenir, and more on display, while the interiors include an extensive vinyl collection that’s played throughout the day, vintage Barbies, and taxidermy birds behind the counter, among other details.
 For everything found in IT’S VINTAGE, one can find pieces of Fed as well.

 “I would always think people came for this or that, but at the end of the day, they come because of the curation, so basically they come because of me [laughs].
 It’s the things I find, it’s the things that I put together, those are the ones they really gravitate towards.
 So from the pop-ups, I realized that the brand is a part of you.
-You can’t hide behind the look of the brand, you can’t make the brand a separate entity, it is me.
-The pop-ups were really there because I was pretty certain of what I liked, what I wanted to pick, how I wanted to sell it.
-That was always super sure.”
+You can’t hide behind the look of the brand, you can’t make the brand a separate entity.
+It is you.”

 In terms of IT’S VINTAGE’s future, Fed doesn’t see the flagship store being its first and last.
 As part of their goal to become more accessible, Fed and his team hope to open stores in various spots in Manila.
 “Different areas, different audiences,” he says.
 “I know the demographic in these areas demand different kinds of items. a store in a mall isn’t out of the question.
 “You can’t avoid mall culture.
 If you can’t beat them, join them,” he quips.
 “With that we can at least try to compete with the fast fashion retail scene.”